 The Company will treat the creation, modification or termination of a pre-planned trading program or arrangement established to meet the requirements of Rule 10b5-1 as a transaction subject to pre-clearance under Part VI of this Policy at the time the plan is established, modified or terminated.
-Persons subject to the pre-clearance policy should coordinate any such plans or arrangements with the Company's Chief Legal Officer or his or her designee.
+Persons subject to the pre-clearance policy should coordinate any such plans or arrangements with the Company's Chief Legal Officer or his or her designee, and allow at least one week for preclearance.
+Terminations and trading in securities of the Company outside of a Rule 10b5-1 plan may limit the availability of the defense under the safe harbor rule and are strongly discouraged.
 Even though each transaction effected under a Rule 10b5-1 plan does not need to be pre-cleared, it nonetheless must be made in accordance with Rule 144 and must be reported on a Form 4 under Section 16 of the Exchange Act.